Crivella/ocr_translate/README.md

 ## Writing plugins for the server

+Since version 0.2.1 plugins can now be used to also add models to the database via the following entrypoints.
+See [CHANGELOG](/CHANGELOG.md) for more details.

 Since version 0.2.0 the server has been made pluginable.
 You can write a plugin for a model/web-service that has not yet been implemented, by subclassing the following models